servicetitan/Stl.Fusion.Samples/docs/tutorial/Part04.md

 bComputed: 10, ReplicaClientComputed`1(Intercepted:ICounterServiceProxy.Get(b, System.Threading.CancellationToken) @29, State: Consistent)
 ```

-So Replica Service does its job &ndash; it perfectly mimics the underlying Compute Service!
+So Compute Service client does its job &ndash; it perfectly mimics the underlying Compute Service!

 Notice that `CounterController` methods are invoked just once for a given set of arguments &ndash;
-that's because while some replica exists, Replica Services uses it to update its value, i.e. the updates
+that's because while some `Computed<T>` replica is consistent, Compute Service client just uses it
-are requested and delivered via WebSocket channel.

-As you might guess, the controller we were using here is a regular Web API controller.
-If you're curious whether it's possible to call its methods without Fusion - yes, it is.
-**So every Fusion endpoint is also a regular Web API endpoint!** The proof:
+and completely eliminates the RPC call.

 [<img src="./img/SwaggerPost.jpg" width="600"/>](https://www.youtube.com/watch?v=jYVe5yd0xuQ&t=4173s)

-Now, let's show that client-side `LiveState<T>` can use Replica Service
+Now, let's show that client-side `ComputedState<T>` can use Compute Service client
 to "observe" the output of server-side Compute Service.
 The code below
-is almost the same as you saw in previous part showcasing `LiveState<T>`,
+is almost the same as you saw in previous part showcasing `ComputedState<T>`,
-but it uses Replica Service instead of Computed Service.
+but it uses Compute Service client instead of Computed Service.

 ``` cs --region Part04_LiveStateFromReplica --source-file Part04.cs
 using var host = CreateHost();